 The overview image of virtual colonoscopy (Fig. 2d) provides much better information than for optical colonoscopy, which is just a rough sketch of the general shape of a colon (Fig. 2c).
-In particular the position information of the polyps can be misleading - optical colonoscopy estimates the position of the polyp in the sigmoid colon (see Fig. 2c), while it is accurately reconstructed in virtual colonoscopy - locating the polyp in the descending colon.
+In particular the position information of the polyps can be misleading - optical colonoscopy estimates the position of the polyp in the sigmoid colon (see Fig. 2c), while it is accurately reconstructed in virtual colonoscopy - locating the polyp between the sigmoid and descending colon.

-The second polyp is of a size of 4mm and it is located in the transverse colon, not too far away from the hepatic (right) flexure.
-Similar to the previous polyp, the actual location is quite different from the rough estimation in the overview image of optical colonoscopy, which locates the polyp in the ascending colon.
+The second polyp (Fig. 3) is of a size of 4mm and it is located in the transverse colon (Fig. 3d, please magnify to see white A marker), not too far away from the hepatic (right) flexure.
+Similar to the previous polyp, the actual location is quite different from the rough estimation in the overview image of optical colonoscopy, which locates the polyp in the ascending colon (Fig. 3c).

 To summarize, virtual colonoscopy is an alternative procedure for the diagnosis of polyps in the human colon.
-However, it does not replace optical colonoscopy, which is still required once a found polyp has to be removed or a suspicious structure needs to be identified with additional information, such as texture, color, and histological information through a biopsy, which is generally not available by means of volume scanning methods,
+However, it does not replace optical colonoscopy, which is still required once a found polyp has to be removed or a tissue sample needs to be taken (ie., for an histological examination).
+Furthermore, the identification of suspicious structure may require additional information (ie., texture or color), which is generally not available by means of volume scanning methods,

-Other applications of virtual colonoscopy include teaching, planning of optical colonoscopy procedure, and of intraoperative navigation.
+Other applications of virtual colonoscopy include teaching, planning of optical colonoscopy procedures, and of intra-operative navigation.